datstartup/ubuntuopenbox/_posts/2019-11-13-How-to-first-set-up-Raspberry-Pi-Headless.md

 ### Set up wifi

-The purpose of this setup is for your Raspberry Pi can connect to a wifi network on its very first boot, saving you time to connect it to a LAN cable and edit the wifi interface file.
+The purpose of this setup is for your Raspberry Pi to connect to a wifi network on its very first boot, saving you time to connect it to a LAN cable and edit the wifi interface file.

 Add a *wpa_supplicant.conf* file to the /boot directory (the directory is in *fat32* format so it is easy to show up on Windows too).

 The content of the file:
 ```bash
 country=US # Your 2-digit country code
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev